 There is no proof that international terrorist networks are operating in Myanmar

-Though some Islamic militants in both Myanmar and Thailand reached out to the Islamic State in 2014, the group’s leadership mostly ignored the groups’ pledges of loyalty.
+Though some Islamic militants in both Myanmar and Thailand reached out to the Islamic State in 2014, the group’s leadership mostly ignored their pledges of loyalty.

-Later the Islamic State leader, Abu Bakr Al-Baghdadi, called for Rohingya to travel to Syria to join their cause.
+Later, Islamic State leader Abu Bakr Al-Baghdadi called for Rohingya to travel to Syria to join their cause.
 However, there are no reports to suggest that anyone from Myanmar did so.

-After the Burmese military, or Tatmadaw, embarked on an ethnic cleansing that displaced over 700,000 Rohingya, al-Qaeda issued a public condemnation, expressing support for Myanmar’s Muslims.
-But today there is no evidence that al-Qaeda, the Taliban, al-Shabab, or the Islamic State are operating inside Myanmar, according to the Counter Extremism Project and other sources.
+After the Burmese military, or Tatmadaw, embarked on ethnic cleansing that forced over 700,000 Rohingya from their homes, al-Qaeda issued a public condemnation and expressed support for Myanmar’s Muslims.
+But today there is no evidence that al-Qaeda, the Taliban, al-Shabab or the Islamic State are operating inside Myanmar, according to the Counter Extremism Project and other sources.

 “It was total lip service.
 This speaks to the inherent racism within the Islamic State and al-Qaeda: that they are actually Arab chauvinists and have done nothing to take up the cause of the Rohingya,” Zachary Abuza, Professor at the National War College, told ASEAN Today.

-The ARSA also formally rejected the support of international terrorists again in July 2018, saying “We do not welcome the involvement of these groups in the Arakan conflict.”
-The ARSA requested that states help stop any militants from these groups from coming to join them.
-The ARSA also said they would support state governments to stop the spread of these terrorist groups.
+ARSA also formally rejected the support of international terrorists again in July 2018, saying “We do not welcome the involvement of these groups in the Arakan conflict.”
+ARSA requested that states help stop any militants from these groups from coming to join them.
+The group also said they would support state governments to stop the spread of these terrorist groups.

 The Islamic State threat builds on a long-standing strategy of Myanmar’s government

-The Myanmar government constructs an Islamic terrorist threat in order to justify its violent campaign against the AA in Rakhine and allows the military to maintain an environment that precludes the repatriation of the Rohingya.
+The Myanmar government has constructed the idea of an Islamic terrorist threat in order to justify its military presence in Rakhine, which in turn enables its campaigns against the non-Muslim AA.
+The concept of the Islamic terrorist enemy allows the military to maintain an environment that precludes the repatriation of the Rohingya.

 “It’s clear that the Islamic State is moving to a global model, with more fronts and more attacks, and that can help the Myanmar government to justify their approach,” Abuza told ASEAN Today.
 “The radical Buddhist clergy in Myanmar, who justify these pogroms against the Rohingya, they have ties to the ultra-conservative clergy in Sri Lanka.”

-Under Than Shwe and the State Law and Order Restoration Council (SLORC), the inflated threat of Islamic extremism served to distract the public in Myanmar from political conflicts and popular dissent.
-In 2001, the Myanmar government began to refer to a domestic terror threat called the “Myanmar Muslim Army,” a group that likely never existed.
+Under the military junta of Than Shwe and the State Law and Order Restoration Council (SLORC), the inflated threat of Islamic extremism served to distract the public in Myanmar from political conflicts and popular dissent.
+In 2001, the Myanmar government began to refer to a domestic terror threat called the “Myanmar Muslim Army,” a group that may have never existed.

 The Myanmar government also uses the fear of terrorism to frame its war against the AA as a conflict that can only be ended through the AA’s total and definitive military defeat.
-The National League for Democracy (NLD) labelled the AA as terrorists in January.
-This only served to escalate tensions.
+The National League for Democracy (NLD) labelled the AA as terrorists in January, which only served to escalate tensions.

-The Myanmar government is using the Islamic State’s shift towards a global strategy to legitimize their tactics that perpetuate the conflict and prevent the repatriation of the Rohingya.
-Whether or not this is the intent of the Tatmadaw’s violent tactics in Rakhine, it is the effect.
+The Myanmar government is using the Islamic State’s shift towards a global strategy to legitimize tactics that perpetuate the conflict and prevent the repatriation of the Rohingya.